polkadot-developers/polkadot-docs/develop/parachains/get-started/index.md

 ---
 title: Get Started
-description: Learn how to start building with the Polkadot SDK, from installation and basic concepts to creating and deploying your own custom blockchain.
+description: Learn how to start building with the Polkadot SDK, from installation and basic concepts to creating and deploying your custom blockchain.
 hide:
     - feedback
 template: index-page.html